Gender inequality is a huge problem in the automotive industry.

 Not that I’m short of male role models, but I am fortunate to have a broad spread of strong female role models too.
 Both my mother and grandmother have spent time as full-time parents, but one was a wartime spy, and the other helps to run Stonehenge.
 I don’t doubt that attitude influenced the positive do-anything attitude I have imbued in my children.

 “Women in Engineering” Tickets at $100 each for the first 10!

 What can we do about it as a company?
 We have added a number of “Women in Engineering” tickets for AutoSens in Detroit (14-17 May) & Brussels (17-20 September).
 We want more women to be involved in AutoSens, shaping the future of vehicle perception technology.
 The first 10 are $100, the next 10 are priced at $175, then $250 thereafter.

-AutoSens Detroit Tickets available at $100 for the first 10 Women in Engineering.
+AutoSens Detroit Tickets available at $175 for the next 10 Women in Engineering tickets.
 Further tickets will be released thereafter at a higher price point.

 Book your Women in Engineering Tickets for AutoSens Detroit

 If you wish to book a Women in Engineering ticket for Brussels, please scroll further…